BulletYY/Time-Series-Analysis/README.md

 - \(H \approx 0.5\) — behaviour consistent with a process without clear long-range dependence,
 - \(H > 0.5\) — **persistent** behaviour; movements tend to be followed by movements in the same direction.

-> The Hurst exponent should be treated as a diagnostic measure rather than, by itself, a formal statistical test of mean reversion or long memory.

 ### Methodology